M9 road (Malawi)

 The M9 road traverses the northwest region of Malawi, stretching from the vicinity of Mzimba to the Tanzanian border at Zepetia.
 This north-south route offers a link to the country's highlands but bypasses major urban centers.
-However, the majority of the route is unpaved, consisting of dirt roads that wind through the picturesque landscape.

 The M9 road is situated adjacent to the town of Bokosi Dindi.
-Spanning a total length of 43.78 kilometers, the road plays a role in connecting the local communities and facilitating travel in the region.

 History

-Historically, the M9 road held significant strategic importance due to its proximity to the Zambian border, than serving as the primary route to northwestern Malawi.
+Historically, the M9 road serves as the primary route to northwestern Malawi.
 While the section from the M1 to Mzimba was paved before 2003, the remaining stretch is a narrow dirt road that has seen minimal improvements.
 The exact route of the M9 north of Mzimba is unclear, and flooding in 2016-2018 washed away a bridge over the Mzimba River, which was later rebuilt.
 In 2021, efforts began to replace the Mnjiri Bridge near Mzimba and to pave a 241-kilometer section of the M9 and M24 roads, spanning from Rumphi to Chitipa and passing through Nyika National Park.
 The project aimed to make the M9 the second north-south route to northern Malawi with long-distance paving, following the M1.